mattlegro/MovieReleaseAnalysis/README.md

 # Phase 1 Project

-This repo is a collection of notebooks and resources used to conduct the following project.
+This repo is a collection of notebooks and resources used to conduct descriptive statistics for the following project.

 ## Business Problem